(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 Christian Rock Hard

-Meanwhile, the other boys are downloading music to get inspiration for their own band.
+Meanwhile, the other boys are downloading music for free to get inspiration for their own band.
 After discovering that very rich musicians cannot get richer because of downloading, their band is starting a strike.
 Soon Metallica, Britney Spears, and other artists are joining the strike.
 And while doing nothing, they receive a letter that Cartman managed to sell a million copies.
-They soon realized that most of the artists are about money.
+They soon realize that most of the artists are about money not about the music.

 Go Fund Yourself

-Of course, this offends the official Washington Redskins.
+Of course, this offends the official Washington Redskins team.
 But since the trademark got pulled, there is nothing legal they can do.
 So they decide to take action.
 They go to Kickstarter headquarters, kill all the people and destroy all the servers.

 Freemium Isn’t Free